 Tactics that work:

-If you want a slightly higher rate while you’re in the early stages, Marcus by Goldman Sachs currently offers 3.40–3.50% APY with no minimum balance and no fees — a solid, no-frills account that’s easy to keep separate from your spending money.
+If you want a slightly higher rate while you’re in the early stages, Marcus by Goldman Sachs currently offers 3.40–3.50% APY with no minimum balance and no fees — a clean, no-frills account that’s easy to keep separate from your spending money.

 Start Small, Start Now